smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

 - "audio_col" : Sets the name of the column containing the audio path.
 (DEFAULT: "audio_path")
-- "batch_size" : The size of the dataset bundle read during one train.
+- "batch_size" : The size of the dataset bundle read during a single train.
 (DEFAULT : 16)

 __PREDICT USING Query Example__

-An example can be found in [Create Speech Recognition Model](/en/tutorials/thanosql_ml/audio_recognition/speech_recognition/).
+A sample PREDICT USING query can be found in [Create Speech Recognition Model](/en/tutorials/thanosql_ml/audio_recognition/speech_recognition/).

 ```sql
 %%thanosql